mani-shailesh/satimage/README.md

 This repository accompanies the manuscript "Predicting Poverty and Developmental Statistics from Satellite Images using Multi-task Deep Learning" and contains the code and model weights for two prediction tasks:

-1. Predict, using a multi-task fully convolutional deep neural network, three developmental parameters - the main material of the roof, source of lighting and source of drinking water - from satellite imagery.
+1. [<a href="models/developmental/model.png">PNG</a>, <a href="models/developmental/best_model_architecture.json">JSON</a>, <a href="https://www.dropbox.com/s/187e6zp2or2s9ni/best_model_weights.h5?dl=0">Weights</a>] Predict, using a multi-task fully convolutional deep neural network, three developmental parameters - the main material of the roof, source of lighting and source of drinking water - from satellite imagery.
-2. Predict, using a simple four-layer fully-connected neural network, the income levels (a direct indicator of poverty) using the predicted developmental parameter outputs of the first model.
+2. [<a href="models/income_poverty/model.png">PNG</a>, <a href="models/income_poverty/best_model_architecture.json">JSON</a>, <a href="https://www.dropbox.com/s/ml3hkms3nlx0k0u/best_model_weights.h5?dl=0">Weights</a>] Predict, using a simple four-layer fully-connected neural network, the income levels (a direct indicator of poverty) using the predicted developmental parameter outputs of the first model.

 #### Data